Xe/site/blog/xeact-0.0.69-2021-11-18.markdown

 What kind of awesome things can you create with Xeact?
 Use the hashtag `#xeact` on Twitter and I'll maybe give you a shoutout!

+---

+EDIT(00:37 M11 19 2021): A prior version of this post made an incorrect
+assertion about Facebook's patent grant situation and React.
+I was apparently operating under old information.
+I fucked up.